 Candied green papaya is easy to make.
-You chop up the fruit into tiny pieces and let it soak in a sweet mixture overnight.
-Then you dehydrate it and store it for use in some awesome baked goods.
+You chop the fruit into tiny pieces and let it soak in a sweet mixture overnight.
+Then, you dehydrate it and store it for use in some awesome baked goods.
 Easy right?
 Right.
 You can make this fruit cake mix any color you’d like – I decided to use beet juice to give my tutti frutti a pretty red color.

 Once you’ve made this, use it in my boozy christmas cake

 - 1 green papaya, chopped into small pieces

 - 2 tbs honey